For some reason, people kept telling us not to go to Bratislava. When looking for things to do there, we came across this review:

 “…The central old town is a veneer of tourist friendly ambiance but is still tatty around the edges.
 The rest of this god forsaken place is not worth a visit.
 Pot holes, tramps, English drunks on stag parties, hopeless transport arrangements… God knows why some people say it’s great”.

 Our first impressions aren’t of that pretty tourist facade either.
-We arrive by train and stay at the Mercure hotel, which is very close to the station but not near the historical centre.
+We arrive by train and stay at the Clarion hotel, which is very close to the station.
 In this part of town are some communist-era buildings, interesting graffiti and an old playground, with a post-apocalyptic feeling about it.
 This is our first impression of Bratislava.

 The walk into town takes about fifteen minutes and here we find the nicely-restored historical centre.
 It’s pretty, clean, full of street art and seems designed specifically for tourists.
 The town centre is full of restaurants, souvenir shops and people doing day trips from Vienna.
 Up on the hill is a white castle, originally built over a thousand years ago, burnt to the ground a couple of centuries ago and recently rebuilt.

 The landmark that resonates with me the most isn’t in the historical old town.
 The Slavin monument is up a hill on the other side of town.
 Over 6,000 Soviet soldiers are buried in mass graves on this site, now wide, open lawns.
 It is a sobering reminder of how many Russian soldiers died to help win WWII.
 It is also a calm and peaceful place, a very grounding spot to visit.